 B Dechambeau, L Oosthuizen, C Howell III, L Glover, J Kokrak Level Par.

 At the time of writing all 30 of the players who have qualified are teeing it up with no withdrawals through injury or illness.

 There are two markets being priced up by most firms this week, ‘To Win The Fedex Cup’ and ‘To Shoot The Lowest 72 hole’ score, not unsurprisingly Justin Thomas who was victorious last week and therefore enters this week with a two shot lead heads up the first of these markets, while the 72 hole scoring market is headed up by former East Lake winner Rory McIlroy.

 East Lake is a par 70 measuring around 7400yds.

 The course was originally opened in 1907 however it was then completely redesigned by Donald Ross in 1913.

-East Lake course is a tough test with finding the fairways and even more so the greens being of key significance here.
+East Lake is a tough test with finding fairways and even more so the right areas on the greens being the key to success here.

-One of the main reasons for this is that the greens run fast and it seen as important to leave yourself with the right uphill putts to be able to be aggressive when putting.
+The main reasons for this is that it is important to leave yourself with the right uphill putts on the fast running surfaces to be able to be aggressive when putting.